 100. Intensive Elementary Course.
 No credit granted to those who have completed 101 or 102.
 (8).
 (FL).

-German 100 is an accelerated course in elementary German, covering the same material in one term that 101 and 102 cover in two terms.
+German 100 is an accelerated course in elementary German, covering the same material in one semester that 101 and 102 cover in two semesters.
 The four basic communication skills (speaking, writing, reading, and listening) are all taught, but particular emphasis is placed on speaking and listening.
 The language of the classroom is German, except during grammar explanations.
 There are weekly quizzes, a midterm, a final, and frequent homework assignments.
 Successful completion of German 100 qualifies a student to progress to 200-level German courses.